Log in

 Dan Baisden

-Administrator for the City of Fort Wayne’s Neighborhood Planning and Activation Workgroup.
+Administrator for the City of Fort Wayne’s Department of Neighborhoods

 Michael Terronez

-Neighborhood Planner for the City of Fort Wayne’s Neighborhood Planning and Activation Workgroup.
+Neighborhood Planner for the City of Fort Wayne’s Department of Neighborhoods

 Megan Grable

-Neighborhood Planner with the Neighborhood Planning & Activation Workgroup and the Refugee & Immigrant Services liaison for the Mayor's Office.
+Neighborhood Planner with the Department of Neighborhoods and the Refugee & Immigrant Services liaison for the Mayor's Office.

 Nathan Schall